 Dry and frizzy hair has a tendency to lose moisture quickly, which leaves them dull and lifeless.
 Deep conditioning, in this regard, is a one way to help your hair replenish moisture and restore strength.
 Many hair experts believe that you can protect your hair from everyday stressors with deep conditioning.

-To help you determine that, we have described how deep conditioning is different from regular conditioning.
-Plus, is it right to apply deep conditioner on your hair before you wash it?
+Read below how deep conditioning is different from regular conditioning.
+Plus, learn whether it is right to apply deep conditioner on your hair before or after you wash it!

 When learning what suits your hair best, it is essential to know the difference between different types of conditioning processes.
 Regular and deep conditioners have different effects on your hair as they have different compositions.